LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 `docker run -it apache/spark /opt/spark/bin/spark-shell`

 ----
-Use Python string formatter for PySpark in SQL
-From Spark 3.3.0  [SPARK-37516](https://github.com/apache/spark/pull/34774)
+How Use Python string formatter for PySpark in SQL From Spark 3.3.0  [SPARK-37516](https://github.com/apache/spark/pull/34774)
-Note this allows to use a dataframe in SQL without explicitly registering as temp view
+Note this allows to use a dataframe in SQL without explicitly registering it as temp view
 ```
 mydf = spark.range(10)